imageio/imageio-ffmpeg/README.md

 ## Installation

 This library works with any version of Python 3.4+ (including Pypy).
 There are no further dependencies.

-### Pip
+The wheels on Pypi include the ffmpeg executable for all common platforms (Windows 7+, Linux kernel 2.6.32+, OSX 10.9+).
+Install using:

 ```
 $ pip install --upgrade imageio-ffmpeg
 ```

-The wheels on Pypi include the ffmpeg executable for all common platforms (Windows 7+, Linux kernel 2.6.32+, OSX 10.9+).

-### If you're using a Conda environment
+If you're using a Conda environment: the conda package does not include the ffmpeg executable, but instead depends on the `ffmpeg` package from `conda-forge`.
+Install using:

 ```
 $ conda install imageio-ffmpeg -c conda-forge
 ```

-The conda package does not include the ffmpeg executable, but depends on the `ffmpeg` package from `conda-forge`.

-### Bring your own ffmpeg

-If you don't want to use the included ffmpeg, you can use pip with `--no-binary` or conda with `--no-deps`.
+If you don't want to install the included ffmpeg, you can use pip with `--no-binary` or conda with `--no-deps`.
 Then use the `IMAGEIO_FFMPEG_EXE` environment variable if needed.